The amount of time you need to get a desired tan depends on your skin type.

 You may also want to choose them for hygiene purposes, especially if you’ll be doing nude tanning.

-This is since lay-down tanning beds aren’t always cleaned properly, and you will have to be in contact with it.
+This is because lay-down tanning beds aren’t always cleaned properly, and you will have to be in contact with it.

-4. What is the Equivalent of 10 Minutes in a Tanning Bed?
+What Is the Equivalent of 10 Minutes in a Tanning Bed?

 10 minutes in a tanning bed is equivalent to 4 hours in the sun!